Virus fears, China diplomacy loom over Singapore Airshow

-Organisers hailed a “strong show of support” as the city-state’s defence and trade ministers inaugurated the Feb.
+Organizers hailed a “strong show of support” as the city-state’s defense and trade ministers inaugurated the Feb.
 11-16 event, with official forecasts of attendance scaled down to 40,000 trade visitors from 45,000 on Sunday.

 Officials said they had taken extra precautions including heat-screening of attendees for signs of fever.